Services Provided by PANDA

 Staff provide information, resources, teaching strategies and much more to ABE teachers statewide.
 Contact PANDA when you suspect a student may have a disability, when a student has disclosed a disability, are concerned about a students learning challenges, such as memory issues, mental health, learning disability or attention difficulties, or if you need special equipment for a student.
 Note: We do not provide instructional services or one on one tutoring to students.

 Magnifiers, speaking calculators, personal amplifiers, adaptive keyboards and mice, multi-sensory items, printed materials, videos, and much more are available for loan to teachers for student use.

-In 2007 the Minnesota Department of Education and PANDA teamed to create the Minnesota ABE Disabilities website.
+In 2007 the Minnesota Department of Education and PANDA teamed to create the ABE disabilities website.
 Disability categories are listed on the right.
 Each category includes an overview, instructional strategies for teachers and community resources for students.
 Important forms can be found in the website header.

 Do you have a student who has not made a level gain, is easily distracted, forgetful or acts out in class?
 The purpose of the intervention is to assist US born and ELL students with learning challenges to:

 - Improve student academic progress in the classroom